sekka1/managedkube.com/_posts/2019-01-11-lowering-kubernetes-costs.md

 ---
 layout: post
-title: How to Dramatically Lower Cloud Costs of Kubernetes Clusters: A Complete Guide and Walkthrough
+title: "How to Dramatically Lower Cloud Costs of Kubernetes Clusters: A Complete Guide and Walkthrough"
 categories: kubernetes cloud costs
 keywords: kubernetes cloud costs